Woman's Committee of the Council of National Defense

 There was a general lack of appreciation among the men of the United States of the degree to which the women of the country were already organized through these clubs and associations.

 The committee was dominated by women affiliated with NAWSA.
 Anna Howard Shaw was named Chairman.
 Others included Carrie Chapman Catt, President of NAWSA, Katharine McCormick, Vice President of NAWSA, Hannah Patterson who had been Secretary of NAWSA, Antoinette Funk, Vice-Chairman of the Congressional Committee of NAWSA.
-Other members were xxx Moore, President of the National Council of Women of the United States, xxx Cowles, President of the General Federation of Women’s Clubs, Agnes Nestor, VP of the International Glove Workers Union, xxx Lamar, President of the National Society of Colonial Dames, and Ida Tarbell, publicist and writer.
+Other members were Eva Perry Moore, President of the National Council of Women of the United States, Edith Cowles, President of the General Federation of Women’s Clubs, Agnes Nestor, VP of the International Glove Workers Union, Clarinda Lamar, President of the National Society of Colonial Dames, and Ida Tarbell, publicist and writer.

 Hannah Patterson Named Resident Director in Washington DC